Click on map to explore our projects

 In November 2013, Kilimo Salama publishes testimonials from farmers with dairy insurance.
 See what they say.

 Here is a film made in connection with the 2013 Tech Awards, at which Kilimo Salama won the Flextronics Economic Development Award.

 October 2013: Kilimo Salama wins an award from AON for innovation.

 In February 2013, Kilimo Salama extends insurance in Kenya to dairy cows.
-Here are the media release and a local TV clip.
+Here is the media release.